-- The Allow Multiple Items check box in the Bill of Material (tibom1110m000) session is relevant for the generation of planned orders and production orders. - The Allow Multiple Items check box in the Estimated Materials (ticst0101m000) session is relevant for the Generate Alternatives for Estimated Materials (ticst0216m000) session and the generation of the outbound advices.
+- The Allow Multiple Items check box in the Production Bill of Material Lines (timfc3110m000) session is relevant for the generation of planned orders and production orders. - The Allow Multiple Items check box in the Where Used Job Shop List of Materials (tibom3110m000) session for the generation of the outbound advices.